Yes. One Day In July works with clients that reside across the United States and Puerto Rico. See our growth chart here.

 Yes, definitely.
-There are certain legal documents that your mom or dad need to sign so that you can be a part of the decision making.
+There are certain legal documents that your parent will need to sign so that you can be a part of the decision making.
 Generally this is an excellent idea, and we are enthusiastic about it.
-The financial industry has a history of targeting the elderly for high fees, a practice we will end.
+The financial industry has a history of targeting the elderly for high fees, a practice we hope to end.